bluefeet/RocketCastle/README.md

 # 🚀🏰

-Welcome to Rocket Castle.
-We're building a platform for people to create and play interactive  text-based games and stories.
+Welcome to Rocket Castle: a platform for people to create and play interactive text-based games and stories.

 ## How to Create a Game